NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - $N%_max$: The maximum percentage of safe individuals over the total number of survivors (checked by: "sup{safe_survivors + dead_survivors == N_SURVIVORS}: safe_survivors")
 - $N%$: The guaranteed number of safe individuals (checked by "inf{safe_survivors + dead_survivors == N_SURVIVORS}: safe_survivors")

+#align(center, grid(columns: 3, gutter: 1cm, align: bottom,
+  figure(
+    image("images/scenario_1.png", width: 5cm),
+    caption: [Plane crash],
+    numbering: none
+  ),
+  figure(
+    image("images/scenario_2.png", width: 5cm),
+    caption: [Lone survivor],
+    numbering: none
+  ),
+  figure(
+    image("images/scenario_3.png", width: 5cm),
+    caption: [Dividing branches],
+    numbering: none
+  )
+))

-== Basic scenario
+== Plane Crash

-At first, we ran the basic scenario without _drone_ assistance to observe how the system behaves without any help.
-Since our _survivors_ have a self-preservation instinct, they will try to reach the nearest exit without ending a turn near the fire.
-One of the _in-need_ individuals is saved by the _first-responder_, while the other becomes a casualty because the _first-responder_ cannot reach them in time; $N%_max$ = $N%$ = 88.89%.

-Activating the system (enabling the _drones_) with $N_v$ = 1 and $N_r$ = 2 improves $N%_max$ to 100% while not changing $N%$.
-Improving the _drones'_ vision to $N_v$ = 3 allows them to better understand the situation, increasing $N%$ to 100%.
-This is the configuration presented in faster_model_scenario_1.
+Plane goes kaboom.

 == Lone survivor
+During a fire a _first-responder_ is called to save as many lives as possible.
+Due to the geometry and the poor ventilation the room is full of smoke, impeding the _first-responder_ ability to see any in need directly (moving policy random).

-We start by assessing the performance of the scenario without drone assistance.
-The _first-responder_, moving randomly, is unable to reach the in-need in time, resulting in $N%_max$ =  83.33% and $N%$ = 16.67%.
+In this scenario, without drone assistance, the _first-responder_ is able to save at most $N%_max$ =  83.33% and at minimum $N%$ = 16.67% depending on the random path.

-By activating the system with $N_v$ = 1 and $N_r$ = 2, the _first-responder_ is directed to the in-need.
-It needs to wait to be called by the zero-responder and then reach the in-need, lowering $N%_max$ to 66.67% but improving $N%$ to 50%.
+By activating the system with $N_v$ = 1 and $N_r$ = 2, the _drone_ instruct a survivor to bring a  _first-responder_ to the in-need.
+Effectively the _first-responder_ needs to wait more time, but it always reach the group of in needs obtaining  $N%_max$ = 66.67% (lower due to wait) but improving the minimum saved to $N%$ = 50%.

-In this scenario, the _first-responder_ is too slow to reach the in-need to save more individuals.
+In this scenario, the _first-responder_ is too slow to reach and heal the in-need to save more individuals.
 Since we cannot change the speed of the _first-responder_, we can only improve the assist time to $T_"fr" = 1$, (in a real-world scenario, this could be achieved through better training or better equipment), resulting in $N%_max$ =  100% and $N%$ = 83.33%.
 This is the configuration presented in faster_model_scenario_2.

+This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving randomly) to a group of survivors _in-need_.
+A single _survivor_ is placed in a corner of the map near a group of _in-need_, with the _first-responder_ located in the opposite corner.
+The _survivor_ is tasked by the _drone_ to fetch the _first-responder_ and must navigate through the map to reach them and assist the _in-need_ individuals.
+After that, the _first-responder_ will start helping all the _in-need_ survivors nearby until either all are dead or safe.

 == Divided branches

+First responders arriving on the scene find a wall of fire dividing the room in two.
+Due to their training all the _first-responder_ moves to the nearest in need (Moving policy direct), even when seeing other _first-responder_ going in that direction; not finding the other group of in need on the other side of the wall until it is too late.

+This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving directly to the closest _in-need_) to a group of _in-need_ individuals further than the ones already assisted.
+The policy of the _first-responder_ is to go to the closest _in-need_, and then to the next closest, and so on.
+Without _drone_ assistance, all the _first-responders_ would go to the same _in-need_, leaving the others to die.
+With our system, only the necessary _first-responders_ are instructed to go to the _in-need_, while the others are left to assist other _in-need_ individuals.

 As before, we first check the survivor rate of the model without drones, obtaining $N%_max$ = $N%$ = 70%.

 By turning on the system with $N_v$ = 1 and $N_r$ = 2, we obtain $N%_max$ = 70% and $N%$ = 40%.
 This highlights a weakness of the system: the drones always prefer the _first-responder_ when available, even if they are far, keeping them occupied longer than without the system.

 = Conclusion